 Traps have been around since the dawn of man and initially protected a home or camp and were invaluable in hunting and fishing.
 And apparently, they’re still used by drug dealers in the UK to protect their stash.
 Talk about do it yourself security systems!

 They can be as simple as a game funnel or fish weir or get very complex.
 But the purpose is always to funnel, trap, or harm through deception.
 The major benefit of traps is that they’re inexpensive, and they can work while you’re resting or doing something else.
 Keep reading to see how you could protect your pad with some booby traps like the medieval spike trap that would really make criminals think twice.
-Speaking of home defense, check out why bolo rounds could be one of the worst home defense shotgun shells to use to protect your home.
+Speaking of home defense, check out why bolo rounds and rock salt shotgun shells could be among the worst home defense shotgun shells to use to protect your home.